tisfeng/Easydict/docs/README_EN.md

 **Currently, we support Youdao Dictionary, macOS system translation, DeepL, Google, Baidu and Volcano translation, total 6 translation services.**

-> Note ⚠️: Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.
+> Notice ⚠️: Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.

 Supported languages: